waldronmatt/groundwork/packages/lit-override/README.md

 This beahvior follows Lit's recommendations to pass information up the tree to the parent component.
 Instead of passing information in response to user interaction, this would be when a child component's `connectedCallback` fires.

 To avoid too much noise from `connectedCallback` events being emitted, this feature is disabled by default which can be useful in situations where you have default styling and don't intend to override.
 You must pass in `emitConnectedCallback` prop as `true` to enable overriding.
+You can also use the `onConnectedCallback` callback function if performance is a concern with emitting an event on `connectedCallback`.

 For situations where components are lazy-loaded, the solution above won't be enough.
 In `injectStyles` and `injectTemplate`, we use `whenDefined` to inject custom styles and markup only when elements become registered.
 This also helps with error handling.